-Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1, 2 Expand online course offerings.
-Implement Online Education Initiative.
-Increase number of faculty who are trained to teach online.
-Increase number of faculty who are using the Learning Management System.
-Train staff in the BEACH, Tutoring Center, and Student Connect to assist students in using the Learning Management System.
-Increase number of programs that are offered fully online.
-Increase DE student support services.
-Evaluate and optimize DE infrastructure and resources (e.g. technology upgrades, funding) • Dean responsible for Distance Education Online Education initiative has been implemented.
-Education Futures Grant obtained to ensure that key GE courses can be offered online to allow students to complete all GE requirements online Utilizing Cranium Café for online counseling appointments.
-Designated DE Counselor created.
-1, 2 Expand access to workforce preparation programs.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1, 2 Expand access to workforce preparation programs.
 Implement Strong Workforce Program.
 Expand Career Development Center to assist students in preparing for and applying to internship and job opportunities.
 Expand Career Development Center to assist students in identifying their career interests, values, skills, explore career opportunities, and to gain proficiency in utilizing new technologies in their job and internship searches.
 Develop methods to measure student learning and assess the quality of the Career Development Center services in supporting students in establishing meaningful employer connections that lead to internships and/or job opportunities.
 Develop skill-building courses for career advancement.
 Market career education to community.
 Develop career pathways.
 Career Education Deans Strong Workforce Program has been implemented.
 Career Development Center has added a Job Developer position, student services assistant, and office assistant.
 Career Development Center has expanded outreach to employers, internships, and paid internships.
 Expanded Symplicity software use for managing internships and employer connections.
-Career Center staff and counselors have been trained in the MBTI to identify career interests MBTI and Strong Inventory are available for free to all students.
+Career Center staff and counselors have been trained in the MBTI to identify career interests.
+MBTI and Strong Inventory are available for free to all students.
 ATE noncredit courses have been offered to build skills for career advancement.
 Annual job fair held on campus that is marketed to community.
 Career pathways developed through VC Innovates.
-Career pathways being further refined through

-K-12 Strong Workforce.
+Career pathways being further refined through K-12 Strong Workforce.

-SET YOUR COURSE Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-3 Reduce financial barriers to student access.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-3 Reduce financial barriers to student access.
 Expand financial aid computer lab.
 Evaluate paperless options and/or software packages to reduce manual financial aid processing.
 Provide financial literacy, workshops, and events (e.g. Cash for College).
 Protect student privacy and safety of FA staff.
 Explore new opportunities if fees are guaranteed for more new students.
 Implement AB 19.
 Implement Open Educational Resources/Zero Cost Textbook Program.
 Coordinate with VC Foundation.
 Continue to offer "Feed a Pirate" food pantry.
-Improve accessibility of 1090T Form. • VP Student Affairs Campus Logic software implemented in Fall 2019.
+Improve accessibility of 1090T Form.
+VP Student Affairs Campus Logic software implemented in Fall 2019.
 Software works with Banner to allow students to submit all financial aid documentation electronically.
 In spring 2020, software will also allow for financial aid appeals to be submitted electronically.
 Remodel of financial aid lobby to improve privacy has been approved, but work has not yet started.
 Computer lab has not been expanded.
 Ongoing financial events are occur throughout the year.
 AB 19 implementation is occurring.
 1,174 students served in 2018-19.
 Emergency grants will be available in spring 2020.
 OER/ZTC implementation has started and is being expanded.
 Coordination with VC Foundation is ongoing to align various promise programs.
 Food pantry has been expanded from 2 days a week to 4 days a week.
 It has also been expanded to serve the East Campus twice a month.
 1098T Form is more easily accessible through student portal.
 1, 2 Develop and implement an enrollment management plan.
 Evaluate and refine division FTES, FTEF, and productivity targets Improve enrollment management communication.
-Develop framework for a 2-year schedule.
-VP Academic Affairs, Dean of Institutional Equity and Effectiveness FTEF Allocation model has been developed to align course offerings with the new Student Centered Funding Formula, and maximize student access and success.
+Develop framework for a 2-year schedule. • VP Academic Affairs, Dean of IE FTEF Allocation model has been developed to align course offerings with the new Student Centered Funding Formula, and maximize student access and success.
 Model will be implemented in 2020-21.
 From 2017 and 2020, division-level FTES, FTEF, and productivity targets were developed and evaluated.
 Weekly Enrollment updates are emailed to President, Dept Chairs, Deans, VPs.